cracked-machine/top-down-maze-procedural/README.md

 You play a victorian grave digger who has become lost in a limbo dimension... a city of the dead.
 You must dig your way through obstacles to find the exit.
 The exit must be unlocked using items found in the surrounding graves.
 To survive in this world you can find plants that be used or consumed.
 Some may help you, others may not.
 You can sell your ill-gotten wares to surgeons of dubious ethics once you exit the level.

+# Game Engine

+This uses a custom game engine using OpenGL/SFML3.
+The engine is managed using an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) architecture via the [Entt](https://github.com/skypjack/entt) library.

 # Build System

+The project is built using GCC and CMake.

+The build environment runs within a [docker container](.devcontainer/Dockerfile).
+All third party libraries are built from source.

-This project is setup to build on a linux system but cross-compile for a windows target via MinGW.
-The mingw version is tied to the Debian release.
-Rather than put out-of-date info here please check the Dockerfile and then look up that package version [here](https://packages.debian.org/search?keywords=g%2B%2B-mingw-w64-x86-64&searchon=names&suite=all&section=all).
+This project is setup to build on a linux system and cross-compile for a windows target via [MinGW](https://packages.debian.org/search?keywords=g%2B%2B-mingw-w64-x86-64&searchon=names&suite=all&section=all).

-You can determine the CRT by running objdump on the binary output:
+You can determine the C-Runtime (CRT) by running objdump on the binary output:

 ```
 x86_64-w64-mingw32-objdump -p build-x86_64-w64-mingw32/bin/ProceduralMaze.exe | grep -iE 'msvcrt|ucrt|vcruntime|api-ms-win-crt'